 - Captain's Log: Mace's journal.

 - Death World: Haruun Kal is covered in active volcanoes that spew so much toxic gas, the majority of the planet is completely uninhabitable.
-The native humans and the largest off-worlder population centre are both on the same large plateau, which is high enough above the gases to foster a complex ecosystem.
+The native humans and all off-worlder settlements are both on the same large plateau, which is high enough above the gases to foster a complex ecosystem.
 Unfortunately, said complex ecosystem is so insanely, inventively aggressive that Mace theorises the native Korunnai are predisposed to Force-sensitivity because the ones who don't have that edge just don't survive.

 - Defeat by Modesty: Two dirty cops attempt this on Mace and several others.
 Mace being Mace, this does not end well for the cops.